Skip to content

 Project Area Trapping Data

-Thanks to Groundtruth and Trap.NZ for this amazing resource!
+Massive thanks to the smart people at Groundtruth and Trap.NZ for this amazing resource!

 Kiwi are prolific breeders given the chance.
 If New Zealand had its predator problem under control, we’d be knee deep in kiwi!